eBay/Design-Grid-Overlay/README.md

 * Once selected the plugin should appear at the top of your chrome browser.
 * Click the extenion image to activate it.

+## Creators

+* Anthony Topper
+* Chris Norman

 Props to [Carl Henderson](https://github.com/chuckhendo) whose [Chrome Bootstrap project](https://github.com/chuckhendo/chrome-bootstrap) was the original source, which we forked from.